Bellarmine Knights baseball

 The Bellarmine Knights baseball team is the varsity intercollegiate athletic team of the Bellarmine University in Louisville, Kentucky, United States.
 The team competes in the National Collegiate Athletic Association's Division I and are members of the ASUN Conference.

-The Knights have been to 0 NCAA Tournaments.
+The Knights began their transition to Division I status after many years in NCAA Division II, announcing a deal to join Division I in 2019.

 Stadiums

 Knights Field

 Knights Field is a baseball stadium in Louisville, Kentucky.
 It is the home stadium of the Bellarmine University Knights college baseball team since 1954.